 Other summer activities in the area include rafting and rock climbing.

 Getting out into the mountains from the town is easy if you want to get some trekking in.
 Alpes d’Huez is in the Isère department of the Rhone Alps, a one hour drive to the south-east of Grenoble if you are needing city time.

 Bring your camping gear with you and you can set off into the hills to find the perfect spot to pitch your tent.

-Off the Beaten Path Travel in France
+Getting of the Beaten Path in France

 Let’s face it.
 France is one of the most popular travel destinations anywhere on earth.
 85 million people visited France in 2013 (the most visitors any country received that year)!
 That said, there is still plenty of places to go where you won’t be surrounded by mobs snapping selfies.

 There are a wealth of wild rivers, mountains, forests, canyons, and stretches of coast where you will find very few people.
 Luckily, the tourist hot spots are just that.
 The popular hot spots in France attract tourists like a magnet, leaving a majority of the country undisturbed by the great influx of visitors.